Graduate Studies

 help us connect scholars in the CS community who have similar interests.

 • Determine your Cultural Studies adviser.
-You are required to have a cultural studies
+You are required to have a cultural study

 adviser while earning the Graduate Certificate in Cultural Studies.
 It is recommended that